The following tutorial shows the different ways to utilize the RadForm control.

 Return to the Design View of the form.
 Visual Studio will repaint the form and the ControlDefault (Office2007Blue) theme will be applied to the form.
 RadForm is ready for use:

 To apply a theme to RadForm, you should first drag-and-drop the desired Theme Component from the Visual Studio Toolbox onto your form.
-By doing this, the new theme will automatically become available for all Telerik UI for WinForms controls including RadForm:
+By doing this, the new theme will automatically become available for all Telerik UI for for WinForms controls including RadForm:

 From the Visual Studio Toolbox drag the Office2007Black component and drop it on your RadForm